Each year, many children are injured – or die – in car accidents.

 Some restraints have a chest clip.
 It’s there to correctly place the harness straps, not to restrain the child.
 Never add a chest clip to a restraint that doesn’t come with one.
 Chest clips need to go across the chest at the level of the child’s armpits, not up towards the neck or on the soft abdomen.

-A forward-facing restraint only protects the child when its fitted correctly into the vehicle and the top tether is used when required.
+A forward-facing restraint only protects the child when it’s fitted correctly into the vehicle and the top tether is used when required.

 When to move to a booster seat